JohanAlvedal/Predbat-setup/README.md

 - The **[Home Assistant Community](https://community.home-assistant.io/)** for their invaluable resources.
 - **Tibber** for energy data and insights.
 - **Solcast** for solar forecasting.
-- The **Home Assistant Community** for their incredible support and resources.  ---